MichielStock/michielstock.github.io/index.md

 Afterwards, I spend a couple of years on modelling species interaction networks.
 Now, my main focus is on stochastical modelling and operations research for synthetic biology.

 In my spare time, I enjoy reading, running, and boardgames.
-I am also folling training to become a chef.
+I am also following training to become a chef.

 ![](images/me.jpeg)